h-tye/Harry-Y-Spitter-Genetic/README.md

 A genetic algorithm based off the FOM was then used to selectively search for the best configuration.

 # Genetic Algorithm
+The basic pipeline of the current genetic algorithm as follows:
+  1. Generate 50 random configurations
+  2. Run sim on configurations, retrieve the 5 best configurations(based by FOM)
+  3. Generate 9 children for each of the best 5
+     a.
+Children are made by randomly toggling a certain number of pixels within the parent structure.
+Hence we are introducing "mutations" to the children.
+     b.
+The best configuration will have the lowest mutation rate(LMR) and we gradually increase the mutation rate for the next 4.
+For example, if our LMR is 1 then the best configuration will generate 9 children that have 1 randomly mutated pixel.
+The second best configuartion will generate 9 children that have 2 mutated pixels, etc.
+  4. We then generate 5 more moderately random sims, typically with a mutation rate of 25 to ensure genetic variance within the generation.
+  5. This then comprises the next generation where we will run steps 2-4 until a desirable FOM is achieved or some other terminal condition is reached.
+This pipeline is implemented within /src/genetic_alg.py

+# Lowest Mutation Rate(LMR)
+The amount of genetic variance we introduce into a generation is determined by the lowest mutation rate(LMR).
+This parameter is extremely crucial in determining convergence to optimal solutions with the search space.
+Since we are using a 20 x 20 binary grid, we can expect a search space of 2^400 possible configurations.
+From what I have seen, the search space is extremely sensitive and a large LMR is likely to skip over high FOM regions.
+For context, a generation of 50 sims that only differed by 1 pixel produced a FOM range of around 15%.
+For this reason, I have designed the LMR to remain under 3 for most contexts.

+Another feature to consider is to have an adaptive LMR.
+Due to the reasons mentioned above, it would be risky to keep the LMR at 3+ if we have just made a huge improvement in our FOM.
+Instead, we want to slow down the mutation rate so that we can comb over the local search space and look for any extrema.
+Additionally, we don't want to keep the LMR small if our FOM has not improved over the past 5 generations.
+Thus the LMR should be a function of the FOM such that large increases correspond to low LMR and vice versa.

+The current LMR equation is as shown:

+LMR = floor(1 - ((current_generation_best - previous_generation_best) / previous_generation_best) * alpha ) + 1

+Alpha is hyperparameter that configures LMR senstivity to recent changes.
+We add 1 to the result to ensure that LMR is never 0.